mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 **Input**

+- `message` → a map representing the ingestion message.
+It contains the following properties:
-- `messageKey` → `ByteArray` (Kotlin) / `Buffer` (Javascript) → the raw message key of the incoming message from the ingestion topic
+  - `key` → `ByteArray` (Kotlin) / `Buffer` (Javascript) → the raw message key of the incoming message from the ingestion topic
-- `payload` → `Map<String, Any>?` → a map object that contains the payload of the incoming message from the ingestion topic.
+  - `value` → `Map<String, Any>?` → a map object that contains the payload of the incoming message from the ingestion topic.
-**Note:** in Javascript it is necessary to use the Kotlin Map methods to access the key / value entries of the object.
+**Note:** in Javascript it is necessary to use the Kotlin Map (e.g. `get`, `containsKey`, ...) methods to access the key / value entries of the object.
 - `primaryKeys` → `List<String>` → the list of fields that compose the primary key identifier for that specific projection
 - `logger` → service logger instance which exports leveled output functions (e.g. `info()`, `debug()`, ...)